reiver/star-wars-toy-photography/README.md

 _Star Wars action figures_ come in different sizes.

-We try to be precise about these difference sizes by talking about: **scale**.
+We try to be precise about these different sizes by talking about: **scale**.

 Some example _scales_ include the **¹⁄₆ scale**, and the **¹⁄₁₂ scale**.
 These are also know as the **12 inch scale**, the and **6 inch scale** respectively.